nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-04-01-live-webcast-the-tyranny-of-taylorism-and-how-to-detect-agile-bs/index.md

 ---
 title: The Tyranny of Taylorism and how to detect Agile BS
-description: "Explore the impact of Taylorism on modern management and learn to identify Agile BS.
-Join Martin Hinshelwood in redefining workplace practices for success."
+description: Explore the impact of Taylorism on modern management and learn to identify Agile BS.
+Join Martin Hinshelwood in redefining workplace practices for success.
 date: 2020-04-01
 creator: Martin Hinshelwood
 id: "44208"